Rayan al-Kildani: Religious disputes

-Rayan has previously engaged in public conflicts with Sako, with allegations from Rayan stating that the Chaldean Church had sold church properties.
-In July 2023, the feud was brought to light after Iraqi president Abdul Latif Rashid revoked the presidential decree recognizing the Chaldean Church in the country, where it was alleged that Rayan had a hand in influencing the presidents decision.
-This caused Sako to leave for Erbil in the autonomous Iraqi Kurdistan, as he called the move "unprecedented in Iraq's history", highlighting "the government's silence" about the incident and the suffering of the Christian community.
-As a result, protests broke out in Ankawa against the decision and Rayan's movement.
+Al-Kildani has previously engaged in public conflicts with Sako, with allegations from al-Kildani stating that the Chaldean Church had sold church properties.
+In July 2023, the feud was brought to light after Iraqi president Abdul Latif Rashid revoked the presidential decree recognizing the Chaldean Church in the country; it was alleged that al-Kildani had a hand in influencing the president's decision.
+This caused Sako to leave for Erbil in the autonomous Iraqi Kurdistan, calling the revocation "unprecedented in Iraq's history", highlighting "the government's silence" about the incident and emphasizing the suffering of the Iraqi Christian community.
+As a result, protests broke out in Ankawa against the decision and the Babylon Movement.

-The alliance between Rayan al-Kildani, leader of the controversial Babylon Movement, and Bashar Warda, the current Archbishop of Erbil, is facing mounting criticism.
-Cardinal Sako accuses Warda of conspiring with al-Kildani to subvert his authority, labeling Warda as the Godfather of the Babylon Movement, despite the serious human rights violations committed by its members.
-Sako claims that Warda favors benefits from al-Kildani's support over church interests.
+The alliance between al-Kildani and Bashar Warda, the current Archbishop of Erbil, has faced heavy criticism.
+Cardinal Sako accuses Warda of conspiring with al-Kildani to subvert his authority, labeling Warda as the "godfather" of the Babylon Movement, despite the serious human rights violations committed by its members.
+Sako also claims that Warda favors benefits from al-Kildani's support over Church interests.

-Rayan and his movement have been implicated in causing the Bakhdida wedding fire, an incident which he is believed to have taken advantage of in order to instill further influence in the Hamdaniya district.
-Earlier that year, he had faked a meeting with Pope Francis at the Holy See, which was additionally clarified by an official spokesperson at the Vatican to be false.
-To date, Rayan and his affiliates remain deeply unpopular among Assyrians in Iraq.
+The Babylon Movement was implicated in connection with the owners of the wedding hall destroyed in the 2023 Qaraqosh fire, which occurred at a Syriac Catholic wedding.
+Al-Kildani is also accused of instrumentalizing the tragedy to gain further influence in the Hamdaniya district.
+Earlier that year, he had faked a meeting with Pope Francis at the Vatican, which was clarified by an official Vatican spokesperson to be fabricated.